Uncanny X-Men: 1970–1975: Other appearances

-As a team, the X-Men assist Spider-Man in capturing Michael Morbius in Marvel Team-Up #4 (Sept.
-1972) after one of Xavier's colleagues is abducted by the vampire.
+As a team, the X-Men assisted Spider-Man in capturing Morbius in Marvel Team-Up #4 (Sept.
+1972), written by Gerry Conway, after one of Xavier's colleagues is abducted by the vampire.
 In Adventure into Fear #20 (Feb.
-1974), it is recounted in a flashback how Morbius escapes from the X-Men's mansion.
-Professor Xavier and Cyclops make a brief cameo appearance.
+1974), it is recounted in a flashback how Morbius escaped from the X-Men's mansion.
+Professor Xavier and Cyclops appeared in a brief cameo.

-They appeared in The Avengers #110-111 (April-May 1973), written by Steve Englehart, where Professor Xavier and the X-Men are abducted by Magneto after an ambush at Xavier's mansion, and later rescued by the Avengers, Daredevil, and the Black Widow.
+They appeared in The Avengers #110–111 (April–May 1973), written by Steve Englehart, where Professor Xavier and the X-Men are abducted by Magneto after an ambush at Xavier's mansion, and later rescued by the Avengers, Daredevil, and the Black Widow.
 Soon after, members of the X-Men, including Iceman, Angel, Beast, Havok and Polaris, and members of the Brotherhood of Evil Mutants are secretly being abducted by a group of hooded figures known as the Secret Empire.
 At this point, only Professor Xavier, Cyclops and Marvel Girl remain active, and, after a brief cameo at the end of Incredible Hulk #172 (Feb.
 1974), where they discover an unconscious Juggernaut after a battle with the Hulk, seek out the help of Captain America and the Falcon.
-This led to the first "Secret Empire" storyline, which ran in Captain America #172-175 (April-July 1974), also written by Steve Englehart.
+This led to the first "Secret Empire" storyline, which ran in Captain America #172–175 (April–July 1974), also written by Steve Englehart.

-Even Professor Xavier made a few brief appearances of his own without the X-Men during this time.
-In The Avengers #88 (May 1971), written by Roy Thomas and Harlan Ellison, he makes a cameo appearance assisting Reed Richards and General Thunderbolt Ross in containing the Hulk.
-He later appears briefly in Shanna the She-Devil #5 (Aug.
-1973) to warn Shanna of the unknown mutant threat, Nekra.
-In The Defenders #15-16 (Sept-Oct.
-1974), written by Len Wein, Xavier teams up with the Defenders to battle against Magneto and his reformed Brotherhood of Evil Mutants.
+Professor Xavier made a few brief appearances of his own without the X-Men during this time.
+In The Avengers #88 (May 1971), written by Roy Thomas and Harlan Ellison, he made a cameo appearance assisting Reed Richards and General Thunderbolt Ross in containing the Hulk, and later appeared briefly onscreen in Shanna the She-Devil #5 (Aug.
+1973) to warn Shanna of an unknown mutant threat, Nekra.
+In The Defenders #15–16 (Sept–Oct.
+1974), written by Len Wein, Xavier teamed up with the Defenders to battle against Magneto and his reformed Brotherhood of Evil Mutants.
 It was in this battle that Magneto and the Brotherhood were reduced to infancy by Alpha the Ultimate Mutant.
 Xavier made one final solo appearance during this period in Giant-Size Fantastic Four #4 (Feb.
-1975), where he assists the Fantastic Four in subduing Jamie Madrox, the Multiple Man.
+1975), where he assisted the Fantastic Four in subduing Jamie Madrox, the Multiple Man.